sameer2800/Lightoj-Solutions/README.md

 	as the number is too large, take it as a string.

+##Solution 1215 :

+	category : number theory

+	brute force for all the factors of l and find the minimum factor which satisfies lcm of (a,b,factor) == l .

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.